Anxiety is a bitch. Floating can help.

 Anxiety is defined as a feeling of worry, nervousness, or unease, typically about an imminent event or something with an uncertain outcome.
 Everyone knows what anxiety feels like, but when your brain can’t stop focusing on all the possible negative outcomes to the point where it interferes with your daily tasks it becomes an anxiety disorder.

-Anxiety disorders affect 5% of Canada’s household population, but those numbers could be considerably higher because almost half of those who believe they have suffered from depression or anxiety have sought medical help.
+Anxiety disorders affect 5% of Canada’s household population, but those numbers could be considerably higher because almost half of those who believe they have suffered from depression or anxiety have never sought medical help.
 Anxiety displays differently in each person, and because anxiety can rear its ugly head in so many ways it can go undiagnosed and untreated.

 Depression and anxiety are the leading cause of disability worldwide.
 Of those who are receiving treatment for their anxiety, meta analysis suggests that only about ½ of the patients are actually getting better with these treatments.